 Note that our algorithm must have tolerance for case overloads.
-With stochastic arrivals and immediate case assignment requirement, there is a possibility of all mediators in a cell reaching capacity leading to overloads.
+With stochastic arrivals and a requirement to immediately assign cases, there is a non-zero probability of all mediators in a cell reaching capacity.
 To find optimal allocations, we model a relaxed version of the problem as a mathematical program.
 Our approach accommodates caseload constraint violations by introducing a penalty term in the objective.
 This term is quadratic to deter the best mediator from successive overloads, making it a quadratic program (QP).

 In the QP, mediators and cases are indexed by $u$ and $v$. $U$ denotes the set of all mediators. $V_r$ denotes the case(s) that have arrived prior to solving the QP.
 Future cases that may arrive are represented with shadow cases $V_{sh}$ sampled from a distribution.
 Mediator VA is $\mu_u$, and case fixed effects are $p_v$, interpreted as the probability of resolution with a zero-VA mediator.
 Mediator caseload and capacity are given by $L(u)$ and $C(u)$.
 The allocation state is represented by a bipartite graph $G_s=(U\cup V,E)$, where $(u,v)\in E$ indicates that mediator $u$ is accredited for case $v$.
 In the QP, $x_{uv}$ denotes the (possibly fractional) allocation of case $v$ to mediator $u$.
 The model runs over a time horizon $T$ with timesteps $t$. $t_a(v)$ denotes arrival time for case $v$.
 We solve this QP with small time horizon (T=10) and assume case mediation durations outlast this short time horizon.